Falls Prevention in Older Adults

 Many older adults choose to continue living at home as they age.
 However, their homes may not be as functional as they once were.
 In fact, over half of all falls take place at home.
 With a few modifications, however, you can make your home a safe and comfortable place to age in place, independently, and reduce the risk of falling.

-Five quick & easy home modifications you can make on your own:
+Below are five quick and easy home modifications you can make on your own:

 1. Secure some support: Buy a shower seat, grab bar, and adjustable-height handheld shower head to make bathing easier and safer.